EricZinda/Perplexity/docs/pxHowTo/pxHowTo012Install.md

    2a.
 To get the latest (but no commitment on quality) grammar: http://svn.delph-in.net/erg/trunk
 3. cd 2020/ace
 4. ace -G grammar.dat -g ./config.tdl
+5. The grammar file will be called 'grammar.dat' in the 2020/ace folder